mwaugh0328/welfare-rural-urban-migration/README.md

 ---

-This repository contains code to reproduce results from the paper ["The Welfare Effects of Encouraging Rural-Urban Migration"](http://www.waugheconomics.com/uploads/2/2/5/6/22563786/lmw.pdf).
+This repository contains code to reproduce results from the paper (accepted at Econometrica) ["The Welfare Effects of Encouraging Rural-Urban Migration"](http://www.waugheconomics.com/uploads/2/2/5/6/22563786/lmw.pdf).

 **Software Requirements:** Most of this code is in MATLAB and requires the Parallel Computing Toolbox (for computation of the model).
 Plotting is performed via python.
 Data analysis is in STATA.